junggeyy/TicTacToe/README.md

 This will start a local development server at http://localhost:3000/.<br>

-## 📦 Deployment
-To deploy the game on GitHub Pages: npm run build

-Then follow the steps to push the build/ folder to GitHub Pages.

 ## 📜 License
 MIT License - Feel free to use and modify this project.